RandomSearch18/qr-tool/README.md

 ### Adding flashcards

 Start off by adding some flashcards.
 This can be done in the bottom section of the app (with a 🆕 emoji).
 Write a question in the first text box, and its answer in the second text box.
 Then press the "+" button to add your flashcard to the database.
-This will refresh the page.

 You can add flashcards at any time.